umgbhalla/dotfiles/README.md

 #### Setup <a name="setup"></a>

-1. For this guide, you will need the following tools:
+1. For this guide you will need the following tools:
     - A computer that will be wiped to install a new OS
     - An internet connection (preferably ethernet)
-    - A usb drive that can be wiped
+    - A disposable usb drive that can be wiped
-2. Download [Archlinux](https://www.archlinux.org/download/) from their website.
+2. Download the latest [Archlinux](https://www.archlinux.org/download/) installation iso from their website.
 I downloaded version `archlinux-2020.08.01-x86_64.iso`.
-3. Burn the downloaded cd image onto a usb.
+3. Burn the downloaded cd image onto the usb.
     This can be done using a number of different tools:
     - [Balena Etcher](https://www.balena.io/etcher/)
     - [Rufus](https://rufus.ie/)
     - [Mkusb](https://help.ubuntu.com/community/mkusb)